cbmarcum/lazybones/README.md

 2. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
 3. Bintray repositories are no longer available.
 Eventually this configuration will be removed.
 4. A new URL based simple repository has been implemented that supports listing and creating projects from it.
-Publishing to the simple repository is not yet implemented.
-Manual steps are trivial and documented below.
+Publishing to the simple repository is not yet implemented but only require copying the created published manifest file and the template packages to your URL repository.

 Existing Lazybones templates should still work if moved to a URL repository as described below.